OH1KK/KiwiSDR-antenna-switch-extension/README.md

     cp KiwiSDR-antenna-switch-extension-master/ms-s7-web /usr/local/bin
     chmod a+rx /usr/local/bin/ms-s7-web

-edit /usr/local/bin/ms-s7-web script and change IPADDRESS if you dont use factory defaults 192.168.11.100.
+If your antenna switch does not use factory default IP 192.168.11.100, you have to mofidy /usr/local/bin/ms-s7-web script and change IPADDRESS.

-Save file
+At this point test that you can control script from KiwiSDR console.

-Test read currenly selected antenna
+To read currently selected antenna

     /usr/local/bin/ms-s7-web s

-Test antenna switching
+To switch antenna to antenna 2

     /usr/local/bin/ms-s7-web 2